Take a fresh look at your lifestyle.

 Idols of Pandavas & Dropati at Shivpuri (Source: Indian tales)

 A much simpler temple structure situated outer skirt of Banaras.
-This temple has five Shivling established by Pandvas in the descending order.
+This temple has five Shivling established by Pandvas in descending order.
 Adjacent to the temple a pond known as “ Draupadi Kund” is present.

 According to legends after losing their kingdom, In their exile period, Pandavas did Panchkroshi Yatra and worshipped Lord Shiva here to get their lost kingship.